 Join us for conversation and refreshments as we discuss our current book.
-We meet the first Wednesday of the month at noon in the second floor Conference Room at the Hall Library, 101 E. Hunt St. New members are welcome!
+We meet the first Wednesday of the month at Noon in the Dulaney Room at the Roy & Helen Hall Library, 101 E. Hunt St. New members are welcome!

-Each year from July through June, we read two literary classics, two historical novels, three general fiction novels, three nonfiction/biographies and devote two meetings to “What else are you reading?” discussions.
+Each year from July through June, we read two mysteries, two historical novels, three general fiction novels, three nonfiction/biographies and devote two meetings to “What else are you reading?” discussions.

 The Library Book -June 3, 2020